-The AQA exam board offers only one linear mathematics syllabus for GCSE with two tiers of entry, foundation and higher.
+The AQA awarding body offers only one linear mathematics syllabus for GCSE with two tiers of entry: foundation and higher.
 At the higher tier, all grades from 4 to 9 are available.
 At the foundation tier, by contrast, the material is much more accessible to all candidates but the highest grade available is a 5.
-We expect most pupils at Claremont Fan Court to be entered at the higher tier although some pupils in lower sets may be entered at the foundation tier, especially as a significant amount of content that was previously only tested at higher level will now be tested at foundation level.
+We expect most pupils at Claremont to be entered at the higher tier, although some pupils in lower sets may be entered at the foundation tier.